Keeping Up with Current Research (December 2019)

 Effect of the Combination of Creatine Monohydrate Plus HMB Supplementation

-“the combination of 3–10 g/day of creatine monohydrate plus 3 g/day of HMB for 1–6 weeks could produce potential positive effects on sport performance (strength and anaerobic performance) and for 4 weeks on body composition (increasing fat free mass and decreasing fat mass).”
+“The combination of 3–10 g/day of creatine monohydrate plus 3 g/day of HMB for 1–6 weeks could produce potential positive effects on sport performance (strength and anaerobic performance) and for 4 weeks on body composition (increasing fat free mass and decreasing fat mass).”

 follow